For Nothing is Hidden: Masculinities and Trauma in Church and Theology (2026)

-In a church and a world that is riven with scandals of abuse and violence, often committed by men, there is an urgent need to delve deeper into the topics of masculinities and trauma that define them.
-Patriarchal systems simultaneously condition men to perpetrate violence and resist vulnerability, failing to recognise the damage done to themselves as much as to others.
-Therefore, men’s relationship with traumatic experience is complicated, to say the least.
-Spanning from colonialism and ecology to eucharistic theology and models of ministry, this book draws together voices from a variety of disciplines and experiences to offer research and reflections on masculinities and trauma in church and theology.
-If the church begins to take seriously the ways in which masculinities are produced and shaped, and how trauma can be experienced and understood, then there is an opportunity to offer a significant and helpful contribution to the church’s contemporary conversations concerning abuse, safeguarding, and violence, with specific attention to gender.
+Spanning colonialism and ecology through eucharistic theology and models of ministry, For Nothing is Hidden draws together voices from a variety of disciplines and experiences to offer research and reflections, with chapters from Karen O’Donnell, Katie Cross, Andrew Graystone, Carlton Turner and Isabelle Hamley, plus a foreword from the Bishop of Newcastle, Dr Helen-Ann Hartley.
+If the church begins to take seriously the ways in which masculinities are produced and shaped, and how trauma can be experienced and understood, then there is an opportunity to offer a helpful contribution to the church’s contemporary conversations concerning abuse, safeguarding, and violence, with specific attention to gender.

 This book will be published with SCM Press in Summer 2026.
 All royalties will be donated to Beyond Equality, a UK charity faciliating worskhops to engage men and boys in transforming masculinities and promoting gender equality.